AdaCompNUS/despot/README.md

 $ make
 ```

 This will generate libraries and header files inside a local folder in `despot`.
-To install them into your system directory, see [Integration](#integration)
+To install them into your system directory, see [Integration](#integration).

 ## Quick Start